 - 6.41.
-Providing advice or assistance through other organisations Tunbridge Wells and Sevenoaks use the Citizen's Advice Bureau to carry out homeless prevention on their behalf with Sevenoaks organising regular joint training and liaison.
+Providing advice or assistance through other organisations all three authorities use the Citizen's Advice Bureau to carry out homeless prevention and organise regular joint training and liaison.
 All three authorities have referral arrangements with Porchlight for the rough sleeper and outreach services, funded by the Supporting People Programme. - 6.42.
 The Severe Weather Emergency Protocol (SWEP) is a key resource for rough sleepers in time of severe weather and has been successfully used in West Kent in recent years.
 However, the temporary accommodation can be located away from any support links that the individual may have and, in some cases, may not be practical to travel to or from at times of severe weather. - 6.43.
 There are a number of other initiatives included within the previous strategy that have met with more limited success.
 These include: - Schools projects all three local authorities have worked with Porchlight to go into schools to advise young people of the realities of homelessness (though funding is due to expire in March 2011).
 Access into schools has not always been easy though progress has been made recently in Tunbridge Wells. - Supported lodgings the idea of supported lodgings is to place a young person with a host family who can support them pending a move to independent accommodation.
 A project with the Bridge Trust did not however take off due to problems recruiting host families and concerns over health and safety.
 With the economic downturn, however, the scheme may now be more attractive to host families and there are examples from elsewhere of successful supported lodgings schemes - Crash pads these provide a space for a (usually) young person to 'cool off' after family disputes that could lead to eviction.
-Lack of funding and suitable premises has prevented this idea being developed in the past though the three local authorities still see a need for this service and would support a costeffective solution - Direct access shelter the three authorities have run seasonal shelters in the past though demand for this service has reduced since Colebrook Road opened.
+Lack of funding and suitable premises has prevented this idea being developed in the past though the three local authorities still see a need for this service and would support a cost-effective solution - Direct access shelter the three authorities have run seasonal shelters in the past though demand for this service has reduced since Colebrook Road opened.

 Although agencies have indicated a desire for a permanent facility in each district, in the absence of identified suitable locations and external capital funding, this looks unlikely to be a priority in the foreseeable future.
-Revenue funding to support shelters has been identified through the Young People at Risk programme though this is currently being used to provide floating support.
+Revenue funding to support accommodation-based supported housing for young people at risk (aged 16-24) has been agreed through the Supporting People Programme.
+Currently the funding is used to provide floating support to this client group in Sevenoaks and Tunbridge Wells.